JoshuaBurt1/MersennePrimeList_programs/README.md

 # MP List Programs

-This repository contains optimized scripts designed for maximum computational throughput.
-Depending on your hardware constraints, you can choose between our industry-leading CPU or GPU implementations.
+Depending on your hardware constraints, you can choose between CPU or GPU implementations.

 ## ⚡ Quick Reference